 The preceding discipline steps are meant as a guide only.
 In severe or unusual cases, the judgment of the Administrator will take precedence.
 The Guthrie Public School Policy Manual will also be used in regard to school-student relationships.
-A copy of this policy can be viewed at Guthrie High School, Guthrie Junior High, or the Guthrie Public Schools Administration Building.
+A copy of this policy can be viewed on the Guthrie Public Schools website at www.guthrieps.net.